a nurse assisting a patient

 Pain management

-Radiofrequency ablation and radiation therapy can help reduce pain of metastases (areas in the body where the cancer has spread), and complementary therapies such as massage and acupuncture can also provide pain relief for some patients.1
+Pain management often requires a comprehensive approach.
+Treatments may include medicines like non-steroidal anti-inflammatory drugs (NSAIDs) and opioid analgesics.
+Radiofrequency ablation and radiation therapy may help reduce pain in areas where the cancer has spread.
+Complementary therapies such as massage and acupuncture can also provide pain relief for some people.1

 Respiratory support

-Palliative care for psychosocial distress
+Palliative care for mental and emotional symptoms

-In addition to depression and anxiety, patients dealing with lung cancer may also experience challenges with family relationships, financial issues, or child care.
+People with lung cancer may also experience challenges with family relationships, financial issues, or child care.
 Patients should receive referrals to social workers, care coordinators, financial specialists, mental health professionals, or spiritual counselors, based on their needs.1